jinkala2019/AMZ-CONNECT-NOVA-SONIC-INTEGRATION/README.md

 1. Set up an Amazon Connect instance
 2. Configure a contact flow with "Start Media Streaming" block that uses KVS signaling channels
 3. Ensure your AWS account has access to Amazon Bedrock, Nova Sonic, and KVS
-4. Deploy the WebRTC bridge as a Fargate task that can be invoked by Lambda
+4. Deploy the WebRTC bridge as an ECS EC2 task that can be invoked by Lambda

 ### Features
 - **KVS Signaling Channel Integration**: Proper integration with Amazon Connect's Start Media Streaming block